charliem716/AIphotobooth/SETUP_GUIDE.md

 Edit `.env` and add your credentials:
 - **OpenAI API Key**: Get from [platform.openai.com](https://platform.openai.com/api-keys)
 - **Twilio Credentials**: Get from [console.twilio.com](https://console.twilio.com/)

+**🔄 Automatic Migration**

+The app will automatically migrate credentials from `.env` to Keychain for improved security.
+This happens transparently on app startup.

 ### 2. Launch the App